sezallagwal/currency-convertor/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contact

+For any questions or feedback, please contact [sezal1470@example.com](mailto:sezal1470@example.com).